chiElephant/VirtualStitch/README.md

 ![Coverage Report](/images/coverage_report.png)

+## ⚙️ CI/CD

+This repo includes a custom CI/CD pipeline that:

+- Runs all Jest and Playwright tests on every push and PR
+- Deploys only after tests pass
+- Automatically triggers post-deploy Playwright smoke tests against the production Vercel deployment

 ## 🚀 Deployment

 The app is designed for seamless deployment to [Vercel](https://vercel.com).
 Push your main branch and connect your repository to Vercel for continuous deployment.